Topologically conjugate classifications of the translation actions on low-dimensional compact connected Lie groups: Topologically conjugate classifications of the left actions on the quotient groups of and

-In this section, we investigate the topologically conjugate classifications of the left actions on the quotient groups of ${\rm SU}(2)$ and ${\rm U}(2)$, and then study the relationships between their topologically conjugate classifications and their algebraically conjugate classifications as well as their smooth conjugate classifications.
+In this section, we give the topologically conjugate classifications of the left actions on the quotient groups of ${\rm SU}(2)$ and ${\rm U}(2)$, and then study the relationship among their topological conjugacy, algebraic conjugacy and smooth conjugacy.